 Teach your students a life-changing ability: critical thinking

-Young people are used to living in a global world where information, no matter if accurate or not, circulates in the blink of an eye, and is rapidly spread through likes and shares.
-It is very important for them to develop solid critical thinking skills to keep a healthy mind, and not blindly believe everything they see on social media.
+Young people are used to living in a global world where information circulates in the blink of an eye, and is rapidly spread through likes and shares.
+It is very important for them to develop solid critical thinking skills to not blindly believe everything they see.
+LessonUp is an online teaching platform that can help you encourage critical thinking.

 3 reasons why students profit from thinking critically